kago1988/useful-shell/README.md

 CTRL a  # jump to the beginning of the shell command CTRL e  # jump to the end of the shell command
-CTRL k  # delete everything in the shell command that comes after the cursor
+CTRL k  # delete everything in the shell command that comes after the cursor cp /music/songs/song_1.mp3 .  # copies the mp3 into the current directory
 ```